EdgyPanda/EdgyPanda/README.md

 2. Volatility modelling on financial traded products, including forecasting and comparison methods for the purpose of doing portfolio analysis and/or risk management.
 3. Data analytics, with the main idea of transforming raw data into data visualizations and/or tools, to help organizations make more data-driven decisions.

+However, I'm also interested in applying my knowledge elsewhere such as the insurance industry, healthcare and IT.

 - 🔭 I’m currently working on my master thesis until late december 2020.
 - 🌱 I mainly do statistical coding in **R** and **Matlab**, however I'm working on becoming better at **Python**.